Václav Jelínek: Career

 After compulsory national service, Jelínek became a sergeant, working for the Ministry of the Interior.
 He was recruited by the Czechoslovak secret police, the Státní bezpečnost (StB).
 In 1967 Václav Jelínek was transferred from the V. Directorate (Protection of State and Government Officials) to the I. Directorate of the Security Corps.
 Shortly afterwards, his special training to become a member of the illegal intelligence started.
 He was promoted to the rank of lieutenant.

 He adopted van Haarlem's identity and moved to London in June 1975, using a genuine Dutch passport, illicitly obtained in van Haarlem's name.
-He obtained work at the Hilton Hotel restaurant on Park Lane, and began spying on the United Kingdom and United States, for the StB and for the KGB, their equivalent in the Soviet Union.
+He obtained work at the Kensington Hilton Hotel restaurant on Holland Park Avenue, and began spying on the United Kingdom and United States, for the StB and for the KGB, their equivalent in the Soviet Union.
 His handler was Lieutenant colonel Josef Kafka.
 Jelínek was decorated by the KGB on 25 March 1986.
 Although he posed as a Dutch national, he never lived in the Netherlands.

 When Johanna van Haarlem contacted him, in 1977, believing him to be her real son, he was ordered to play along, in order not to blow his cover, and did so, even going so far as to visit her family in Holland.
 As a result of this deception, she was not reunited with her real son until February 1992.